Section 3: Determination

 Tenant’s improvements v landlord’s obligations

 Some tenant’s improvements increase the landlord’s statutory obligations.
-If this happens the Rent Officer must ignore the improvement when determining the rent and must also make proper allowance for the landlord’s increased liability.
+If this happens the rent officer must ignore the improvement when determining the rent and must also make proper allowance for the landlord’s increased liability.

 If the tenancy began after 24 October 1961 and is for a term of less than seven years, by law the landlord is responsible for repairs to:

-The structure and exterior of the dwelling; The installations in the dwelling for the supply of gas, water, electricity and for sanitation; The installations in the dwelling for space heating and water heating.
+- The installations in the dwelling for the supply of gas, water, electricity and for sanitation;

-Landlords must ensure that gas fittings and flues are maintained in a safe condition and have each gas appliance or flue checked each year by a CORGI-registered gas installer.
-Enquiries regarding the operation of the Gas Safety Regulations should be directed to the Heath and Safety Executive.
+Landlords must ensure that gas fittings and flues are maintained in a safe condition and have each gas appliance or flue checked each year by a registered “Gas Safe” installer.
+Enquiries regarding the operation of the Gas Safety Regulations should be directed to the Health and Safety Executive.

 It is important to remember that rent assessment is primarily an exercise of the valuer’s professional skill.
 It is not purely an arithmetical exercise.
 The worksheet is designed to show how the decision was made.
 It is not a tool to make the assessment, even less a route to follow by way of specific deductions and additions.

-This worksheet records the Rent Officer’s calculation of the fair rent under section 70 of the Rent Act 1977.
-Having made this determination, the Rent Officer must still apply the Maximum fair rent Order “rent capping” procedures.
+This worksheet records the rent officer’s calculation of the fair rent under section 70 of the Rent Act 1977.
+Having made this determination, the rent officer must still apply the Maximum Fair Rent Order “rent capping” procedures.

-There is a further worksheet available for use in shared ownership cases, which also acts as an “aide memoire” to assist Rent Officers in ensuring processes are carried out in the correct order for the determination of such cases.
+There is a further worksheet available for use in shared ownership cases, which also acts as an “aide memoire” to assist rent officers in ensuring processes are carried out in the correct order for the determination of such cases.

-When calculating an adjusted market rent, Rent Officers should take into account the market evidence provided and, if necessary, make relevant adjustments to the rent to reflect different tenancy terms and liabilities of both landlord and tenant.
+When calculating an adjusted market rent, rent officers should take into account the market evidence provided and, if necessary, make relevant adjustments to the rent to reflect different tenancy terms and liabilities of both landlord and tenant.
 These deductions can be for things like repairing liability, scarcity, and voids.

 Voids are the periods of time when the property is empty between lettings to separate tenants.
-In the “Assured Shorthold” tenancy market properties are typically let on 6 month tenancies, and after this period the tenant may move out, and the landlord will incur costs to find another tenant, meanwhile the property remains empty and the landlord is losing rental income.
+In the “Assured Shorthold” tenancy market properties are typically let on 6 or 12 month tenancies, and after this period the tenant may move out, and the landlord will incur costs to find another tenant, meanwhile the property remains empty and the landlord is losing rental income.

-However, Section 71 (2) excludes “rates” from this principle and states that if the landlord is responsible for rates the rent registered must be “as if the landlord wasn’t responsible for them but the registration must note that he is”.
+However, Section 71 (2) excludes rates from this principle and states that if the landlord is responsible for rates the rent registered must be “as if the landlord wasn’t responsible for them but the registration must note that he is.”

 This means that the rent is calculated exclusive of rates but the register must state that the landlord actually pays the rates.